nicolaspatino/Introducci-n-JPA---MongoDB/README.md

     ````

-6. Create a repository for each model(use the *CustomerRepository* as reference)
+6. Create a repository for each model using the *CustomerRepository* as reference.

-7. Add a method to the TodoRepository *findByResponsible* and verify it works (write a unit test for this method)
+7. Add a method to the TodoRepository *findByResponsible* and verify it works.

+8. Write a unit test for this method.

 ## Part 2: Custom configuration and Queries